pryrotech/TheMariCastProject/README.md

 You agree that this application will use personal identifiable information such as coordinate location to gather relevant marine weather data; and you consent to the application using said data for the following:

-• Gathering marine weather data
-• Gathering nautical charting and depth reports
+• Gathering marine weather data & gathering nautical charting and depth reports

 • You agree that third-party APIs and applications may use your personal identifiable data for functionality purposes.